Facebook Instagram Pinterest

 FAQ: Do I need a 4x4 in Namibia?

-Abso-fucking-lutely.
+You abso-fucking-lutely need a 4x4 in Namibia, no matter if you have a fully self-drive itinerary or not.
 Yes, there are gravel roads that you can drive on and get to places, but no, you can’t drive everywhere, not even close.
 Certainly not everywhere that you’d actually hope to see when visiting Namibia.

 Trust me when I say a 4WD is an absolute must-have in Namibia.
 Most of the time, you’ll be tackling dirt or sand roads, and Namibia is a huge country… Do you want to be stuck going 30 km/h (18.5 mph) while trying to drive 500 km (310 miles) a day?
 I didn’t think so.

-We literally passed hundreds of sad-looking, sedan-driving tourists going at a frustratingly slow pace that were regretting their poor decision.
+We literally passed hundreds of sad-looking, sedan-driving tourists going at a frustratingly slow pace who were regretting their poor decision.
 Don’t be like them.
 Get a 4x4 in Namibia and actually enjoy your vacation.

 Comments | Thoughts?
 Give us a shout!